ankit01-oss/signoz.io/src/pages/technical-writer-program.md

 You might not be a good fit for us if:

 - You don't have any samples to share on backend-related content
-- You want to write on frontend technologies
+- You have not written any technical blogs earlier

 We're also not looking for:

 - Beginner-level articles like Introduction to a particular technology
 - Generic articles with no code samples and specific instructions
 - Rehashed content from somewhere else
-- Frontend topics

 ## How to apply